dapensoft/pyorlib/docs/index.md

 	This helps maintain data integrity and prevents errors downstream in the optimization process.
 </p>

-## Runtime Flexibility and Customization
+## Runtime Flexibility & Customization

 <p style='text-align: justify;'>
     &emsp;&emsp;At its core, PyORlib provides a modular optimization design that allows you to seamlessly switch between